moullos/Mitigate/README.md

 ![](https://github.com/moullos/Mitigate/blob/master/examples/Navigator.png?raw=true)

 Hovering over a specific technique in the navigator will provide more context on the checks performed.
 For an interactive example, take a look [here](https://mitre-attack.github.io/attack-navigator/enterprise/#layerURL=https://raw.githubusercontent.com/moullos/Mitigate/master/examples/results.json).

+### CSV Output
+A CSV output can also be generated if a CSV is specified as the output file.
+This is suitable for users looking to get the results in a structured format apart from JSON.

 ## Contributing
 Mitig&te is fully modular and enumerations can be added by dropping the relevant file into the logical file location, include in the Visual Studio Solution Explorer and compile.
 An enumeration template is provided at ./Mitigate/EnumerationTemplate.cs.